Abu Dhabi announces home visit service for new UAE mums

+The shower is expected to produce up to 8 meteors per hour at their peak during the early morning

-A new home visitation service has been announced in Abu Dhabi to support parents during the postpartum period.
+A new home visitation service has been announced in Abu Dhabi to support new parents during the postpartum period.
+Qualified and certified maternity nurses will offer essential psychological and emotional assistance to help Emirati families navigate early parenting challenges.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Qualified and certified maternity nurses will offer essential psychological and emotional assistance to help Emirati families navigate early parenting challenges.
+Couples can apply for the service for free starting today via the Medeem Digital Platform.
+The platform offers multiple services and educational materials for couples planning to get married or start a family.

-The programme was announced days after Abu Dhabi extended maternity leave to 90 days for Emirati women working in the private sector in the emirate.
+The home visit programme was announced days after Abu Dhabi extended maternity leave to 90 days for Emirati women working in the private sector in the emirate.

+The Department of Community Development - Abu Dhabi announced the scheme under the Emirati Family Growth Programme.

+Announced in July this year, the Emirati Family Growth Programme includes six initiatives to support UAE nationals to marry and raise children, build and grow families, and contribute to family and societal cohesion.
+These include:

 ALSO READ: